nadrojisk/AUbatch/assets/doc/report.md

 ## Instant Arrival

+With this benchmark, we show how the scheduling algorithms perform when all the jobs arrive at the same time.

 ### First Come First Served, 5 Jobs, Arrival Time 0, Priority Range 0-5, CPU Burst Range 0-10

 ```
 > [? for menu]: test bench1 fcfs 5 0 5 0 10
 Benchmark is running please wait...